Particular/docs.particular.net/persistence/upgrades/ravendb-6to7.md

 ## Support for RavenDB.Client version 5.2 and higher

 Starting with NServiceBus.RavenDB version 7.0.0 [RavenDB.Client](https://www.nuget.org/packages/RavenDB.Client/) version 5.2.1 or higher is required.
-For more information about the client and server changes visit the [official RavenDB migration guide](https://ravendb.net/docs/article-page/5.0/csharp/migration).
+For more information about the client and server changes refer to the [official RavenDB migration guide](https://ravendb.net/docs/article-page/5.0/csharp/migration).

 ## Pessimistic concurrency

 Up to and including version 6.5, the persistence uses [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) by default when updating or deleting saga data.
-In most cases pessimistic concurrency control will improve performance, but in some edge cases optimistic concurrency control can actually be much faster.
+In most cases pessimistic concurrency control will improve performance, but in some edge cases optimistic concurrency control can be much faster.
 It is recommended to performance test if upgrading might cause issues.
 To enable optimistic concurrency use:

 snippet: ravendb-persistence-optimistic-concurrency-6to7

 ## Outbox cleaner disabled by default

 Starting with NServiceBus.RavenDB version 6.3, it is recommended to rely on [document expiration](https://ravendb.net/docs/article-page/latest/csharp/server/extensions/expiration) for outbox cleanup.
-The outbox cleaner has been disabled by default in this version of the persister.
-If the cleaner was previously disabled with
+The outbox cleaner is disabled by default from version 7.
+If the cleaner was previously disabled as shown in the following snippet, the code can be safely removed.

 snippet: OutboxRavendBDisableCleanup6to7

-the code can be safely removed.
 For more information, refer to the [outbox cleanup guidance](/persistence/ravendb/outbox.md?version=raven_6.3#deduplication-record-lifespan).

 ## Cluster-wide transactions